Automobile Insurance Text Version

 Do I pay a fee to my agent or broker?

-Agents are paid by insurance companies, not by you.
-If you work with a broker, you will usually pay a broker's fee.
-See page 20.
+Agents represent insurance companies and are paid by insurance companies, not by you.
+If you work with a broker, you will usually pay a broker’s fee.

 Do all insurance companies have the same costs?